Profess0ro/Uboats_in_ww2/README.md

 User interaction
 - If you created a type of u-boat in a year, what would be the expected outcome during it´s serving time? (mean value)

+# Business Requirements

+### Operational efficiency
+Analyze every u-boats operational efficiency during it´s serving time in the water.
+This will be investigated by checking tonnage and boats sunk.
+**Purpose:**
+Give scientists and other people that are interested an understanding on how succesful some u-boatclasses was in their operations with focus on merchant and warships.